amurtadha/bert-seq-class-interprete-master/README.md

 # Data

 The data should be in json file with this format {'text':'', 'label':''}.
-We have processed MR as an example, [download](https://drive.google.com/drive/folders/1D-HnEWps6NsajM3x-DIn560atKFlw2-I?usp=sharing) and place it datasets/MR.
+We have pre-processed MR dataset as an example, [download it](https://drive.google.com/drive/folders/1D-HnEWps6NsajM3x-DIn560atKFlw2-I?usp=sharing) and place it datasets/MR.

 # Prerequisites:
 Required packages are listed in the requirements.txt file: